-Be aware that soft rubber and plastic toys may contain Bisphenol-A, a toxic hormone disruptor which is easily absorbed or lead, a neurotoxin.
+Be aware that soft rubber and plastic toys may contain Bisphenol-A, a toxic hormone disruptor which is easily absorbed or may contain lead, a neurotoxin.
 Use stainless steel water bowls versus plastic and natural chew toys.
-Avoid toxic flame-retardants in bedding.
+Avoid toxic flame retardants in bedding.

 Provide your pet good quality food which is less likely to contain harmful additives.

 Talk to your pet's vet about your concerns.

 The Truth about Cats and Dogs and Lawn Chemicals - A DVD on the whys and hows to

 provide a safe lawn for your pets and family.